Why do WordPress websites get hacked?

 The majority of hidden web-shells backdoors we found into inactive themes.
 Because hacker knows that site owner won’t update the theme they don’t use!
-And simple thinking by the site owner, inactive theme doesn’t have anything to do with the website so leave it!.
+The site owner’s simple thinking, the inactive theme doesn’t have anything to do with the website, so leave it!.
 That’s a great mistake.
-We recommend, never keep an unused theme installed on your website, update or outdated doesn’t matter.
+We recommend never keep an unused theme installed on your website; update or outdated doesn’t matter.

-Hackers choose plugins to hide backdoor because site owners sometimes afraid to update plugins as that may break the website.
-Premium plugins are the main target while pirated plugins are heaven because pirated plugins (premium plugins without a license) can’t be updated!
+Hackers choose plugins to hide backdoor because site owners are sometimes afraid to update plugins that may break the website.
+Premium plugins are the main target, while pirated plugins are heaven because pirated plugins (premium plugins without a license) can’t be updated!

-Uploads directory is the directory where all user uploaded files such as image, document contents usually stored.
-It’s a safe place to hide web shell because here don’t have the risk of being deleted by WordPress, theme, or plugin update!
+Uploads directory is the directory where all user uploaded files such as images; document contents are usually stored.
+It’s a safe place to hide a web shell because here, don’t risk being deleted by WordPress, theme, or plugin update!

 The wp-config.php file is a popular target.
-Because this file contains Database name, usernames, password, hostname, and the first file being called by WordPress.
+Because this file contains a Database name, usernames, password, hostname, and the first file called WordPress.

 the wp-includes directory is another place to hide web-shell backdoor because only senior developers and security experts have the courage to touch this directory.

 cPanel and SFTP/FTP Backdoor

 Not only your WordPress website is hackable, your web hosting control panel is a good place to hide the root of the hack as well.

 Check these 2 files under your cPanel home directory if they contain any unknown email:

 Those 2 files should contain your own email address.
 This email adderess is used to send password reset email and cPanel notification.